Strange as it may seem, even if two people get injured in the same accident, the value of each case can differ greatly.

 Your statements about your case

-When we are shaken up, we tend not to remember things clearly.
+When you're shaken up, you tend not to remember things clearly.
 All the statements you make from the moment the accident happened are taken into account.
 Without meaning to, you may leave out important information that could reduce the value of your claim.

-We recommend letting your personal injury attorney handle all your correspondence so that complete information is recorded in the correct way.
+I recommend letting your Trustini Vetted Local Personal Injury Attorney handle everything so that all the information is recorded in the correct way.